 Step 2; Anchoring and Bracing

 Determine the height to which you wish to position the spout, showerhead, and faucet handles.
 For maximum comfort, locate the faucet around 28 inches above the floor level of the bathtub, and 48 inches for the shower.
-Install the 2 by 6-inch brace on the bathtub and shower faucet.
+Install the 2 by 6-inch brace on the shower faucet combo.
 Instead of nails, use screws to anchor these braces to make the faucet easily adjustable.

 Step 3; Assembling the Pipes